Chart Color Schemes

 Somerville is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Somerville, as per the latest Census evaluation, 82.4% of dwellings were houses, with the remaining 17.6% consisting of other types such as semi-detached homes and apartments.
-This is in contrast to Melbourne's metropolitan area, where 67.9% of dwellings are houses and 32.1% are other types.
+As of the latest Census evaluation in Somerville, 82.4% of dwellings were houses with the remaining 17.6% comprising semi-detached homes, apartments, and other types of dwellings.
+In contrast, Melbourne metro had 67.9% houses and 32.1% other dwellings.
 Home ownership in Somerville stood at 33.7%, with mortgaged properties making up 49.6% and rented dwellings accounting for 16.6%.
-The median monthly mortgage repayment in Somerville was $1,800, lower than Melbourne's metro average of $2,000.
-The median weekly rent figure in Somerville was $380, compared to Melbourne's metro average of $390.
-Nationally, Somerville's median monthly mortgage repayments were below the Australian average of $1,863, while median weekly rents exceeded the national figure of $375.
+The median monthly mortgage repayment in the area was $1,800, lower than Melbourne metro's average of $2,000.
+Meanwhile, the median weekly rent in Somerville was $380, compared to Melbourne metro's $390.
+Nationally, Somerville's mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing